 Cons

-- You can find other burr grinders with more precise settings
+- Other burr grinders have more precise settings

 - Not dishwasher safe